adityalahiri/adityalahiri.github.io/TIL.md

 A daily log of little things I learn pertaining to Computer Science and AI/ML.
 (Inspired by [Seth Godin](https://seths.blog/))

+## 26/8/20

+* Attended Hands On Tutorial: Intelligible and Explainable Machine Learning: Best Practices and Practical Challenges at KDD 2020.
+Learnt about EBMs, an interpretable boosting algorithm and [interpret ml library](http://interpret.ml/)

 ## 25/8/20

 * Attended Research Track Oral Presentations: Interpretable Models at KDD 2020